The Closing of the American Mind: Legacy

 The jurist Richard Posner compared Bloom's book to Paglia's Sexual Personae (1990), finding both books to be examples of "difficult academic works that mysteriously strike a chord with a broad public."
-Thus, since publication, The Closing of the American Mind, fueled many impassioned debates about the state of culture in America.
+Thus, since publication, The Closing of the American Mind fueled many impassioned debates about the state of culture in America.
 In retaliation the American historian Lawrence W. Levine wrote The Opening of the American Mind.
 According to The New York Times' Edward Rothstein, Levine's work, published ten full years later, still found it relevant to "praise what Bloom condemned and condemn what he praised."
-But where, initially, political conservatives espoused Bloom's theories and liberals disavowed it, things seemed to be changing.
+But where, initially, political conservatives espoused Bloom's theories and liberals disavowed them, things seemed to be changing.
 According to Rothstein, ten years later, in 1997, the lines between supporter and opponent were no longer so clear.
 He found that, "many conservatives have no problem with diversity if it is accompanied by rigor; many liberals have no problem with rigor if it is accompanied by diversity.
 And the view that something is amiss in contemporary culture is becoming increasingly widespread."
 Ultimately, Rothstein concludes, Bloom's work has very little to do "with current political demarcations."

 Conversely, Jerry Aaron Snyder of The New Republic argues that the culture wars, which Bloom's work clearly helped spark a conversation about, will consistently be relevant.
 While it may be argued that The Closing of the American Mind may not resign itself to a political party, this does not preclude it from the impact it had on the culture wars, and how those culture wars shape life today.
 Snyder argues that books like Bloom's have inspired further conversations and controversies alike, such as controversy surrounding how history is taught in high schools, or the effectiveness of affirmative action or identity politics.
 According to Snyder, the discussions spawned by the initial culture wars in the 1980s because of books like Bloom's, "'the soul of America' is a bottomless well.
 For better or worse, it will never run dry."